Rosenstein Remains Deputy Attorney General Following White House Meeting — For Now

-Deputy Attorney General Rod Rosenstein remained in his job on Monday afternoon after a visit to the White House that sparked a flurry of reports suggesting he might be resigning or fired.
+Deputy Attorney General Rod Rosenstein remained in his job on Monday afternoon after a visit to the White House that sparked a flurry of reports suggesting he might resign or be fired.

+A person close to Rosenstein said he was expecting to be fired after the New York Times story on Friday about his early tenure in office.

-Trump and Rosenstein "had an extended conversation to discuss the recent news stories," said White House press secretary Sarah Sanders, and Rosenstein will return for another conversation in person with the president.
+Trump and Rosenstein "had an extended conversation to discuss the recent news stories," said White House press secretary Sarah Sanders, and Rosenstein is scheduled to return for another conversation in person with the president.

-The Times reported on Friday that Rosenstein discussing secretly recording Trump and enlisting other Cabinet officers to remove him from power under the 25th Amendment in the spring of 2017.
+The Times reported on Friday that Rosenstein discussed secretly recording Trump and enlisting other Cabinet officers to remove him from power under the 25th Amendment in the spring of 2017.

 Rosenstein twice denied the report.